-11.2.3.1 Pressure TARE Correction
+11.2.3.1 Pressure Tare Correction

 Pressure sensors often have a small offset value that will change with atmospheric pressure.
 The offset is removed by a pressure tare.
 This value is stored in the header records by SatView when the data is collected.
-The pressure tare is defined as the pressure value that is measured when a profiler's Ed sensor is located just at the surface.
-This value has to be later subtracted from the measured pressure values of a profile.
+The pressure tare is defined as the depth value in seawater that is measured when a profiler's Ed sensor is located just at the surface.
+This value has to be later subtracted from the measured depth values of a profile.
 If the profiler measurements were logged with SatView, the pressure tare value is automatically inserted into the file header.
 If no information is obtained, pressure tare value is set to 0.